 Idyllic Muse: Capturing Beauty with Botanicals

 Recently I came across this gorgeous pergola in a North Carolina botanical garden.
-Day-blooming jasmine grew entwined among the rafters — the scent was divine!
+Day-blooming jasmine grew entwined among the rafters, and the scent was divine.
 At the end of the pergola was a lovely fountain and beyond that, a peaceful pond.
 Utterly enchanted by the idyllic scene in front of me, for a moment nothing else mattered but capturing it on camera.

 Often it happens like that with a fragrance inspiration as well.
 A compelling image will take shape in my mind ... arising from a memory, or a texture, or a dream, or a song ... and I become thoroughly intent on capturing that image with scent.

 Scent is transformative, and our reaction to it is primal.
 It’s one of the most direct and honest touchstones we have in our lives.
 Think about how many times in a day you smell things that evoke a reaction.
 Or how a certain scent can instantly take you back to a specific time and place in your life, and others trigger cathartic emotions.
-The sheer power of scent makes it a force to be reckoned with.
+Even if you’re not a fragrance-wearer, you have to admit the sheer power of scent makes it a force to be reckoned with.

-Because frankly, in terms of beauty, depth and connection to the human spirit, synthetic fragrance materials don't come close to the real thing.
+Because truly, in terms of beauty, depth and connection to the human spirit, synthetic fragrance materials don't come close to the real thing.
 Let me explain why.

-Botanical ingredients are actually living plant materials.
-When a plant part — flowers, leaves, stems, roots or resin — undergoes a distillation process, the resulting aromatic essence carries with it the heartbeat and genetic code of the plant.
+Botanical ingredients are living plant materials.
+When a plant part — from flowers, leaves, stems, roots or resin — undergoes a distillation process to extract its essence, the resulting aromatic material carries with it the heartbeat and genetic code of the plant.

-This botanical life force also confers a vibrant, complex scent profile to each essence that outshines the relatively flat-smelling scent profiles created by synthetic materials.
+This botanical life force also confers a vibrant, complex scent profile to each essence that outshines the relatively flat-smelling scents created by synthetic materials.

 So it is precisely their lack of natural evolution that marks synthetic-laden fragrances as inauthentic.
 Essentially it’s the difference between a bouquet of real flowers and plastic flowers.
 Which would you be happy to receive, and which would you politely decline?